 RULES: EVERYONE ON THE GROUNDS WILL BE NUDE, this is not a clothing optional event.
 No drugs or excessive drinking.
 Competition rules will be loose--part ancient, part modern.

-VICTORS: Last year, students from Florida State University and Georgia Southeastern Technical College won the awards.
+VICTORS: Last year, students the University of South Florida won the awards.
 View a list of champions and their colleges.

 - 10:00 AM Registration and practice begin.